 Up to a few years ago conventional image analysis was based on the careful handcrafting of features by humans that captured the relevant aspects of the image for the task at hand.
 This approach has been completely overthrown now by the advent of deep learning.
+This technique is helping to overcome challenges in medical image processing, however, it is important to understand the obstacles that still exist to enable solutions.

 Also, in the realm of medical image analysis deep learning is rapidly gaining ground.
 Research groups increasingly apply deep learning, and radiology AI companies are starting to implement the first deep learning software meant for practical use in the clinics.
 Since a few months the FDA is starting to hand out clearances and approvals for deep learning based software.
 For example, IDx-DR, a software that detects diabetes-related eye problems, received FDA clearance earlier this year, paving the way for other companies applying artificial intelligence to medical images.1